Skip to main content

 Arbitration

-Amazon
+Amazon Policies

-YouTube TV
+YouTube TV Policies

-Apple TV+
+Apple TV+ Policies

-Disney+
+Disney+ Policies

 Waivers, Disclaimers, Time Limitations, and Limitations on Liability

 Figuring out where to bring your claim is just the first step.
-You still need to win.
-And winning these cases isn't easy.
+You still need to win, and winning these cases isn’t easy.

 Most contracts with satellite companies and streaming services contain further restrictions and limitations.
 For example, they may:

-• Contain a disclaimer that says they are not liable if service goes out unexpectedly or under other conditions
+• Contain a disclaimer that says they are not liable if the service goes out unexpectedly or under other conditions

-• Include language that says you waive your right to relief in certain circumstances (such as if you do not go through the informal dispute resolution process before going to court or pursuing arbitration).
+• Include language that says you waive your right to relief in certain circumstances (such as if you do not go through the informal dispute resolution process before going to court or pursuing arbitration)

 These are just a few examples.
 This one-sided language should come as no surprise.
 The provider wrote the contract.
 You only had two choices — accept their terms as written or don’t subscribe to the service.